 • Collaborating with another, without authorization, when preparing an assignment If you have any questions regarding academic dishonesty, ask.
-Otherwise, I will assume that you have full knowledge of the academic dishonesty policy and agree to the conditions as set forth in this syllabus.
+Otherwise, I will assume that

 Texas A&M University-Commerce acknowledges that there are legitimate uses of Artificial Intelligence, ChatBots, or other software that has the capacity to generate text, or suggest replacements for text beyond individual words, as determined by the instructor of the course.